Unison (Celine Dion album): Content and release

-Unison includes four songs produced by British record producer, Christopher Neil, who previously worked with artists like Sheena Easton, Mike + The Mechanics, and Shakin' Stevens.
-Neil produced three singles on the album, including the successful "Where Does My Heart Beat Now" and a cover of Sheena Easton song, "The Last to Know".
-Five songs were produced by Canadian record producer and composer, David Foster.
-His production work included "Have a Heart", which was originally recorded in French for Dion's 1987 album, Incognito.
-Andy Goldmark produced the cover of Junior's song for the Tom Cruise movie, All the Right Moves, "Unison".
+Unison contains 10 tracks produced by four main contributors.
+British producer Christopher Neil worked on four songs, including the singles "Where Does My Heart Beat Now" and "The Last to Know".
+David Foster produced five tracks, among them "Have a Heart", originally recorded in French for Incognito.
+Andy Goldmark produced the title track, a cover of a song used in the film All the Right Moves.

-The album, with ten tracks, was released on 2 April 1990 in Canada and on 11 September 1990 in the United States.
-In other parts of the world, Unison was issued on 21 February 1991 in Japan, on 4 March 1991 in Australia, and on 16 September 1991 in the United Kingdom.
+The album was released on 2 April 1990 in Canada and on 11 September 1990 in the United States.
+International releases followed: 21 February 1991 in Japan, 4 March 1991 in Australia, and 16 September 1991 in the United Kingdom.

 Singles

-In Canada, four commercial singles were released: "(If There Was) Any Other Way" in March 1990, "Unison" in July 1990, "Where Does My Heart Beat Now" in September 1990, and "The Last to Know" in March 1991.
-The fifth promotional single, "Have a Heart" was issued in July 1991.
-All singles reached top forty in Canada, with "Where Does My Heart Beat Now" peaking at number six.
-They were also successful on the Canadian Adult Contemporary chart.
-Four of them reached top ten, and "Where Does My Heart Beat Now" topped the Adult Contemporary chart for two weeks.
+In Canada, the album produced several successful singles. "(If There Was) Any Other Way" (March 1990), "Unison" (July 1990), "Where Does My Heart Beat Now" (September 1990), and "The Last to Know" (March 1991) all reached the Canadian Top 40.
+A promotional single, "Have a Heart", followed in June 1991.
+"Where Does My Heart Beat Now" became the most successful of the Canadian releases, peaking at number six and spending two weeks at number one on the Adult Contemporary chart.